 There are few cities in the world that look quite so alluring as London from above.
 The river Thames, the site of many famous historic events, winds its way through a mishmash of highly recognisable regions, from the greenery of the west, to the tradition of Westminster, to the gleaming City and finally out past the centre of time at Greenwich and the capitalist mecca that is Canary Wharf.
 The obvious choice is to head to The View at the Shard.
-But this is nothing less than an attack on the bank account, at a devastating price of £25.00.
+But that sure can take a bite out of your bank account, at a hefty price of £27.00 (book in advance for slightly cheaper tickets).
 So, for all you Cheapos out there, here’s a selection the best views in London that offer both spectacular vistas and irresistible value.

 Parliament Hill, Hampstead Heath